About This Chapter

 AP Psychology: Abnormal Psychology - Chapter Summary

 While research psychologists are interested in determining how the brain works normally, clinical psychologists, therapists, and psychiatrists work with patients who exhibit abnormal brain function.
 In this chapter, you'll explore various disorders, their symptoms, possible causes, and typical treatments.
 You'll learn about the Diagnostic and Statistical Manual of Mental Disorders, known as the DSM, and how it seeks to help classify diagnoses.
-Some disorders are caused by physical brain changes while others have more psychological explanations, and we'll discuss the differences in probable causes of abnormal mental functions.
+Some disorders are caused by physical brain changes while others have more psychological explanations, and you'll explore the differences in probable causes of abnormal mental functions.
 After completing this chapter, you should be able to:

-- Define the differences between types of disorders
+- Give examples of the differences between types of disorders